dueckminor/go-sshtunnel/README.md

 ## Dialers

-Finally the dialers forwards the requests (via SSH) to its destination.
+Finally, the dialers forwards the requests (via SSH) to its destination.

 ```bash
 sshtunnel add-ssh-key <ssh_key_file>